How To Host A Laid Back Dinner Party

 4. Set the table

-Create a simple but attractive table setting.
-Use casual rattan chargers with a single dinner plate is refined and lovely.
+Create a simple but attractive table setting using rattan chargers with a single dinner plate for a refined and lovely place setting.

 bright summer flowers in gold vase.